 Palmdale is a relatively large city located in the state of California.
 With a population of 158,351 people and 38 constituent neighborhoods, Palmdale is the 32nd largest community in California.

-Palmdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Palmdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Palmdale is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Palmdale who work in office and administrative support (13.58%), sales jobs (12.33%), and management occupations (6.83%).
+There are especially a lot of people living in Palmdale who work in office and administrative support (12.91%), sales jobs (12.37%), and management occupations (7.17%).

-The citizens of Palmdale are slightly less educated than the national average of 21.84% for the average city or town: 15.46% of adults in Palmdale have a bachelor's degree or advanced degree
+The percentage of adults in Palmdale with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.83% of adults in Palmdale have a bachelor's degree or advanced degree.

 The most common language spoken in Palmdale is English.
 Other important languages spoken here include Spanish and Tagalog.